madrilene/eleventy-excellent/src/docs/css.md

 In `src/assets/css/global.css` you can decomment `@import-glob 'tests/*.css';` to include CSS for debugging.

-It makes visible you when your code[ wrapped in `<is-land>` elements](https://github.com/11ty/is-land) is being hydrated, where things might overflow and many other warnings and errors [that Heydon Pickering came up with](https://heydonworks.com/article/testing-html-with-modern-css/).
+It makes visible when your code[ wrapped in `<is-land>` elements](https://github.com/11ty/is-land) is being hydrated, where things might overflow and many other warnings and errors [that Heydon Pickering came up with](https://heydonworks.com/article/testing-html-with-modern-css/).